Updated: Apr 21, 2023

 Balancing school and life can be a challenge for many college students.
-The time commitments involved with attending classes, completing homework, holding down a job and making time for a social life can feel overwhelming.
+The time commitments involved with attending classes, completing homework, holding down a job, and making time for a social life can feel overwhelming.
 Learning how to be productive so you get your assignments done on time and still have room in your life for other activities can make a big difference.

 Where you work matters.
-If you have a private room, it's fairly easy to shut the door and concentrate on what you're doing.
+If you have a private room, it's easy to shut the door and concentrate on what you're doing.
 However, if you have a roommate, or if you share an apartment or live in a busy (and loud) dorm, it might make more sense to pack up your things and head to the campus to study or get homework done.
 To create a space even more conducive to productivity, reserve a study room in the library.

-Pay attention to when you are most alert during the day (or even the night).
+Pay attention to when you are most alert during the day or even the night.
 Many of us have body cycles that can be tracked.
 Try to arrange your schedule so homework time takes place during your peak hours.
 Don't put it off.
-Concentration and focus can help you get more homework done -- and do it better -- in a shorter amount of time.
+Concentration and focus can help you get more homework done—and do it better—in a shorter amount of time.

 Use scheduling and to-do apps to break down homework tasks and coordinate on group projects.
-Set up reminders and alerts for the most important items.
-There are time management apps that help you keep track of your productivity so you can identify and eliminate problem behaviors.
-It's even possible to use programs that shut down your access to social media networks for a period of time so that you aren't tempted to surf the web when you should be studying.
+There are also time management apps that help you keep track of your productivity so you can identify and eliminate problem behaviors.
+Planning ahead and developing good study habits is essential in helping you get your work done more quickly, leaving more time for other pursuits.